AlekhyaPajjuri/ternary/README.md

 #Ternary Programming Language
 Ternary is a programming language consisting of the ASCII characters 0, 1, and 2.
-It is based on the concepts of the BF, Ook!, and P'' programming languages.
-Here is the Hello World:
+It is based on the concepts of the *BF*, *Ook!*, and *P''* programming languages.

+**Hello World:**
 ```binary
 11111111111111110201111111110201111101111111011111110111000000001012011101110110010111020012
 00101201012001101010201111111111111120201111112001012000102000201111112010101010101020101010